 What are quartz heaters?

 Quartz heaters are a type of heating element which use infrared technology.
 The element itself is comprised of a series of quartz tubes, which run parallel to each other and contain a coiled resistance wire.
-When this wire is heated up, the heat is subsequently emitted (via short to medium wavelength radiation) and absorbed directly by any nearby people or objects.
+When this wire is heated up, the heat is subsequently emitted (via medium wavelength radiation) and absorbed directly by any nearby objects.
+The working temperatures is between 450-750 deg C which suits the majority of applications and sits nicely between short-wave and far-wave.

-This is often the preferred source of heat when rapid heat response is needed and, as such, quartz heaters are often used for plastic thermoforming and high-speed processes.
+This is often the preferred source of heat when rapid heat response is needed and, as such, quartz heaters are often used for plastic thermoforming and high-speed processes that has several tooling changes thought out the day.

 How efficient are quartz heaters?

 Quartz heaters are one of the most efficient types of heating element available.
 They convert 100% of the electrical energy used into heat.
-All parts come fully encased in a highly reflective stainless steel housing, which prevents heat from escaping from the back of the device.
+All parts come fully encased in a steel housing, which prevents heat from escaping from the back of the device.

 What’s more, they only heat specific areas and objects (rather than the entire surrounding area) and rapidly reach the desired temperature.
 As a result, heat energy is never wasted.